maelstrom-software/maelstrom/site/src/cargo_maelstrom/include_and_exclude_flags.md

 ```

 ## Working with Workspaces
-When you specify a filter a package, `cargo-maelstrom` will only build the matching
+When you specify a filter with a package, `cargo-maelstrom` will only build the
-packages.
-This can be a useful tip to remember when trying to run a single test.
+matching packages.
+This can be a useful tip to remember when trying to run a
+single test.

 If we were to run something like
 ```bash
 cargo maelstrom run -i "name.equals(foobar)"
 ```

 `cargo-maelstrom` would run any test which has the name "foobar".
-A test with this
+A test with
-name could be found in any of the packages in the workspace, so it is forced to
+this name could be found in any of the packages in the workspace, so it is
-build all of them.
-But if I happened to know that only one package has this
+forced to build all of them.
+But if we happened to know that only one package has
-test, the `baz` package, I would be better off running the following instead.
+this test, the `baz` package, we would be better off running the following
+instead.

 ```bash
 cargo maelstrom run -i "package.equals(baz) && name.equals(foobar)"
 ```

-Now since I specified that I only care about the "baz" package, `cargo-maelstrom`
+Now since we specified that we only care about the "baz" package,
-will only bother to build that package.
+`cargo-maelstrom` will only bother to build that package.